brdeleon/credit_card_fraud_detection/README.md

     6. Evaluate a Final Model on the Test Set.
 Fine tune hyper-parameters of the final model to optimize perofrmnace.
 Interpret final model to understand how it is making predictions and which features are most important.

-***

 ## Results

 We built a <b>Gradient Boosting Classification</b> model that is able to classify an online credit card transaction as fraudulent or non-fradulent.

-We can detect a fraudulent transaction at an accuracy of 88% and at an f1 macro score of 73%.
+Our model provides credit card fraud detection with an accuracy of 99%, a macro recall score of 94%, recall score of 89% for the positive class, and a maco f1 score of 66%, only 8 fraud transactions were not detected and the number of false positives were minimized.

 ![final model](/finalmodel.png)